-Management has made assumptions and estimates in determining the fair value of the warrants that were amended during the year ended December 31, 2013.
-This estimate had an effect on the stock based compensation expense recognized for the year and the contributed surplus on the Company's balance sheet.
+Management has made assumptions and estimates in determining the fair value of the warrants that were amended during the year ended December 31, 2013 and again during the six months ended June 30, 2014.
+This estimates have an effect on the stock based compensation expense recognized for the year and the contributed surplus on the Company's balance sheet.
 Management has made estimates of the life of the warrants, the expected volatility, and expected dividend yield and risk free interest rate that could materially affect the fair value of these types of securities.
 The estimates were chosen after reviewing the historical life of the Company's warrants and analyzing share price history to determine volatility.
-The amendments to the Warrants subsequent to March 31, 2014 will also have a similar effect for the six months ended March 31, 2014.